 If any part of the Preliminary Examinations has been taken more than five years (60 months) before the Final Examination, the Final Examination must be both written and oral and must cover one of the general fields or areas offered for the Preliminary Examinations.
 In this case, the Supervising Committee shall read the written examinations promptly.
-A waiver of this requirement, the "60-month rule", may be requested by the dissertation director from the Dean of Graduate Studies when there is sufficient evidence of continued engagement in the candidate's filed, such as by publishing scholarly works or employment in the field.
+Awaiver of this requirement, the "60-month rule", may be requested by the dissertation director from the Dean of Graduate Studies when there is sufficient evidence of continued engagement in the candidate's filed, such as by publishing scholarly works or employment in the field.

-Final Examinations may not be set later than the fourteenth day before Commencement or no later than the Friday before the last week of classes in semester I, if a December degree is to be conferred.
+Final Examinations may not be set later than the fourteenth day before Commencement or later than November 25 if a December degree is to be conferred.